XRAYBlake/LShop/README.md

 =====

-LShop is a Garry's Mod Shop system.
+A Shop system for Garry's Mod.

 Version 1.3